Learn more about all the programs in the series (and listen to past programs) by scrolling down.

-Whether you’re a Black American seeking the promise yet fulfilled, a person of faith trying to live your life out in an increasingly secularized world, or just the average citizen wanting to express an opinion in the American tradition of dissent without retribution, we have no choice but to endeavor to find each other again in common cause.
+Whether you’re a Black American seeking the promise yet fulfilled, a person of faith trying to live your life out in an increasingly secularized world, or a citizen just wanting to express an opinion in the American tradition of dissent without retribution, we have no choice but to endeavor to find each other again in common cause.

 Please join us.

-When we are baffled by the insanity of the “other side”—in our politics, at work, or at home—it’s because we aren’t seeing how the conflict itself has taken over.
+When we are baffled by the insanity of the “other side” it’s because we aren’t seeing how the conflict itself has taken over.
 Join an intimate conversation with Amanda Ripley, one of the most consequential journalists of our time.